Old Fashioned English Pea Salad

 What’s an English pea?

-English peas are also known as "green peas".
+English peas are also known as “green peas,” “garden peas, or “sweet peas.”
 They are not the same as snap peas or sugar snap peas.

-The primary difference is their pod.
-A green pea pod is waxy and fibrous where a snap or sugar pea pod is softer and edible.
-You'll want to make sure you use "frozen peas," "frozen English peas," or "frozen green peas."
+The primary difference is the pods.
+A green pea pod is waxy, fibrous, and non-edible where a snap or sugar pea pod is softer and edible.

 Here’s what you’ll need